-DM13: NO: This policy will affect the collection of refuse and recycling in the borough, but will not affect any of the protected groups specifically.
+DM13: NO: This policy will affect the collection of refuse and recycling in the borough, but

 DM14: NO: This policy is only applicable to public art.

 DM15: NO: This policy relates to the potential construction of new tall buildings in the borough.